craftingcity/The-Known-World/Game Notes/Campaign Rosters/Dragoon's Greats Game.md

 | WIS  | 6 (-2)    | HD    | 1d10            |
 | CHA  | 13 (+1)   | SPD   | 25' (5s)        |

+##### Features
 - FS: Dueling
 - Second Wind (1/1)

+##### Injuries
+*Severed Arm (Right)* - You have lost a significant portion of one of your arms.
+You have Disadvantage on Strength Checks and Saving Throws, you can no longer hold anything in two hands, and you can only hold one object or item at a time.
+*Damaged Eye* - You have sustained damage to one of your eyes.
+You have -2 on Ranged Attacks, and Perception or Investigation Checks that rely on sight.

 ### Mortal Adversaries
 ### Faction Reputation